-Expect plenty of danceable blues tunes, a lively crowd, and great Southern food like fried green tomatoes.
-If you want you can stay the night in Clarksdale.
-Ground Zero offers rooms, and the Shack Up Inn is another popular place for folks who appreciate a certain rustic experience.
+Expect danceable blues tunes, a lively crowd, and great Southern food like fried green tomatoes.
+Ground Zero offers overnight accommodation, but the Shack Up Inn is another popular place for folks who crave a rustic experience.

-Cleveland, Mississippi is every bit a small Delta town, but it’s also packed with more culture than you’d expect and should be your next stop.
-It’s home to Delta State University and plenty of creative restaurants and shops.
-The must-see attraction is the GRAMMY Museum on the Delta State campus.
-This breathtaking museum opened in 2016 and is one of only two GRAMMY museums in the world; the other is in Los Angeles.
+Cleveland, Mississippi, is every bit a small Delta town, but it doesn't skimp on culture.
+It’s home to Delta State University and many creative restaurants and shops.
+The must-see attraction here, though, is the GRAMMY Museum on Delta State's campus.
+Inside are not only iconic artifacts—gowns worn by Beyoncé and Barbara Streisand, Miles Davis' trumpet, Taylor Swift's cowgirl boots—but also interactive exhibits and innovative technology.
+It's one of only two GRAMMY museums in the world; the other is in Los Angeles.